olek2852/Pre-approval-credit-risk-scorer/README.md

 # 🏦 Pre-approval credit risk scorer

 ## Overview
-End-to-end ML project that automates preliminary credit risk assessment.
+Data analysis and machine learning project focused on understanding and predicting preliminary credit risk.
 The system evaluates loan applications at an early stage using only data available before approval (such as FICO, DTI, and employment history), intentionally excluding post-approval metrics like loan grade or